 The move to a permanent building was made in 1972 with the completion of a 13,500 square foot structure with an entrance facing Elm Street.
 In the 1980's with the growth in size of the collection and the number of patrons served, the Board had a dream to improve the services of the library and the search for a solution began.
 In the Fall of 1989 a referendum was approved by the Library District community allowing the sale of bonds to finance the new addition and renovation.
 A $250,000 Library Services Construction Act Grant was obtained and construction of the $2.7 million project began on March 17, 1990.
 The construction was completed in 1991 and more than doubled the Library in size to 26,000 square feet.

 The Prospect Heights Public Library District collection has grown to include books, DVDs, BluRays, CDs, audiobooks, and video games for checkout, as well as less traditional items such as Roku sticks, S.T.E.M kits, bike locks, and much more in the ever growing Library of Things collection.
-We also offer patrons the ability to download audiobooks and eBooks directly onto their computers, tablets, or smartphones.
+We also offer patrons the ability to download audiobooks, eBooks, music, videos, and more directly onto their computers, tablets, or smartphones.
 Patrons can use the Library’s self-checkout for most materials and have the ability to review their accounts online and renew, place, cancel, and suspend holds from home.
 They can also pay fines and fees with a credit card using ePay.
 Circulation for the fiscal year (2011-12) was over 232,000.
 Some of the services offered by the library include computers available for public use—all new in 2011.
 There are three quiet study rooms which may be used on a first-come, first-served basis for card holders.
 The lobby walls often display artwork by local artists.
 Patrons with collections they would like to share with the community may exhibit them in the locked display cases across from the Circulation Desk.